 Ekies, All Senses Resort.
 On Vourvourou Bay on the Eastern shore of Sithonia, this design hotel features luxury rooms & suites, each with distinctive characteristics, but along the same Greek-inspired philosophy of raw materials mixed with unique contemporary pieces by notable international designers.
 Set on an idyllic seaside landscape of crystal blue waters and white sand, it can serve you award-winning cuisine and homemade drinks with fresh ingredients from its herb garden.
 Private dining is an option.
 The location is protected by the Natura 2000 program, which should give you an idea about the area’s radiant beauty!
 In less than 300 meters, you can get to the exotic beach of Karidi.
 The hotel can also arrange for you a boat trip & picnic to the 9 islands – especially Diaporos and Agios Isidoros – off the Vourvourou Bay.
 The ultra-stylish pool & bar are also a place to unwind.

 Ikos Olivia.
 On the Gulf of Toroneos between Kassandra and Sithonia, this contemporary luxury resort extends across a perfectly landscaped 22-acre property.
 Ancient olive trees and fragrant firs provide both shade and privacy throughout the spacious grounds, the manicured lawns eventually meeting the white sands and refreshing waters of the Aegean.
 136 bedrooms and junior suites, plus 155 private bungalow suites, have a view of the green grounds and the sea.
 Some of them are graced with a private pool, terrace, garden, or beachfront space.
-With hygiene protocols in place, you can book and choose from remarkable menus, most created by Michelin-starred chefs offering French, Italian, Greek, and Asian cuisine in its restaurants.
+You can book and choose from remarkable menus, most created by Michelin-starred chefs offering French, Italian, Greek, and Asian cuisine in its restaurants.
 Gardens peppered with ancient olive trees frame the white sandy beach.
 You will also find four swimming pools dotted around, including paddling pools for babies and children.
 Everything is at your fingertips, from the most comfortable sunbeds and umbrellas to all-day waiter service, bringing you refreshing drinks, fruits, and snacks.
 When it comes to taking a break from the little ones, the beach childcare service is there to look after them.
 At the spa, using natural active ingredients such as the finest essential oils and trace elements, the renowned treatments from leading French beauty brand Anne Semonin are personalized to reflect each individual’s skin type and lifestyle.
 The offering is completed with a hammam and sauna, a contemporary fitness studio, as well as hair and nail salons.
 From two floodlit tennis courts and beach volleyball to windsurfing, there is a huge variety to satisfy the most activity-hungry guests.

 Ikos Oceania.
 On the entrance to the Kassandra peninsula, a total of 290 beautifully appointed rooms and suites are fully renovated and spread across 15 acres of well-groomed gardens, some of them private.
 The resort includes à la carte restaurants, most with menus designed by Michelin-starred chefs, plus an unspoiled private beach with white sand stretching 1150 ft/ 350m away, fringed by fir trees.
 Ikos Beach Life offers even more with a beach-based child care service.
 You’ll find pools for everyone – toddlers, children, and adults – and a private pool for the exclusive use of the Deluxe Collection guests.
 They come with fun little extras, from sunbeds and towels to attentive all-day waiter service.
 It also has a spa with personalized treatments by French beauty brand Anne Semonin along with a hammam, sauna, fitness studio, hair salon, and nail bar.
 Brush up on your tennis skills, jump on a bike or into a kayak or take up Greek dance, yoga, Pilates, aqua aerobics, and more – mostly at no extra cost.

 Sani Resort.
 The mesmerizing 1,000-acre landscape of the Sani Resort, stretching across fragrant pine forests, golden sandy beaches, and crystal-clear waters, is home to five multi-awarded 5-star hotels with 27 restaurants and 13 bars within walking distance from each other.
 Sani Beach is a hotel featuring the largest selection of rooms and suites, a 4.3-mile/ 7km immaculate pine-fringed sandy beach, a large lagoon-style swimming pool, indoor/outdoor heated pools, a spa with Anne Semonin treatments, a fitness studio, and multiple restaurants and bars (we love the beachfront alfresco Ammos restaurant and the Bousoulas cocktail bar).
 Sani Club is an intimate collection of low-rise bungalows with magnificent views over Mount Olympus and the Aegean.
 Beautifully appointed one- and two-bedroom family suites, some with private heated pools, are some of the most spacious accommodation options at Sani Resort.
 It features a private gently sloping beach, a pool area, a spa, a tennis center developed by Rafael Nadal himself, a football academy developed in association with Chelsea FCF, the Bear Grylls Survival Academy, an adventure park, a scuba-diving academy certified by PADI, and endless other activities accessible by guests from across the Resort’s hotels.
-Sani Asterias boasts inspiring views of the Aegean, an exclusive beach, a spa, suites with private terraces, an outdoor heated pool, and bespoke menus by Michelin-starred chefs like Mauro Colagreco.
+Sani Asterias boasts inspiring views of the Aegean, an exclusive beach, a spa, suites with private terraces, an outdoor heated pool, and bespoke menus by Michelin-starred chefs.
 Porto Sani is newly refurbished to cater to the needs of young families.
 98 luxury suites designed for babies, children, and their parents are complemented by farm-to-table restaurants with kids’ menus & food stations, an exquisite cellar of 300 labels, a breathtaking lagoon-style pool, a spa, and a section at the private Bousoulas beach with a baby watch service.
-Sani Dunes has the largest heated swimming pool in Greece spread across 37,673 sq. ft/ 3,500 sq. m, a full-service private beach section, 50 stylish open-plan suites (with a complimentary private Kassandra chauffeur-driven limousine tour), another 56 spacious rooms, adult-friendly restaurants (one by Michelin-starred chef Ettore Botrini), a St.Tropez-inspired beach bar, a premium wine bar, and a spa.
+Sani Dunes has the largest heated swimming pool in Greece spread across 37,673 sq. ft/ 3,500 sq. m, a full-service private beach section, 50 stylish open-plan suites (with a complimentary private Kassandra chauffeur-driven limousine tour), another 56 spacious rooms, adult-friendly restaurants, a St.Tropez-inspired beach bar, a premium wine bar, and a spa.
 In the Sani Suite Collection, there as also options for two- and three-bedroom luxury spaces with a personal concierge.
 On top of this mind-blowing range of options, the Resort includes a marina for your yacht (215 berths for boats up to 108 ft/ 33m in length); a real first-class cosmopolitan harbor featuring restaurants (from Greek cuisine to sushi), a shopping piazza with boutiques, and yacht charter services.

 Avaton Luxury Hotel & Villas.
 A proud member of Relais & Châteaux, this private beachfront resort located right before entering the limited-access area of ‘Avaton,’ or ‘Holy Mountain,’ or Mount Athos, consists of 36 luxurious suites, villas, and rooms, most of them with private pools.
 Tantalize your palate with Greek creative cuisine at the restaurants, based on authentic, traditional recipes and local, seasonal ingredients.
 Cheer with a signature cocktail designed by on-site mixologists at the Champagne Bar.
 Feel unique with tailored-made culinary creations, served under the moonlight, or in the privacy of your suite.
 In a location of great tranquility and extreme natural beauty, protected by Natura 2000, they have designed holistic wellness programs for you.
 Massage sessions, beach service, private yacht getaways, sailing excursions, helicopter rides, scuba diving lessons, personal butler & driver, and car rental are among the available options during your stay.